ndguerra/ADC_Unit/README.md

 Currently, the top level module `adc_unit` contains 5 submodules.
+## Registers:
-The `adc_registers` module is used with a register bus to configure the `adc_unit`.
+The `adc_registers` module is used with a register bus to configure the `adc_unit` from the Linux driver.
 The addresses of this register bus are 16 bits, with all the registers in this module having the first 4 bits `0xD`.
 The enable register, at `0xD000` should have its last two bits written to 1 to enable the BRAM and ADC.
 The read only registers of this module, which check on the internals of `adc_unit`, all have addresses with the first 8 bits `0xD1`.
 These registers are described as follows:
 * Look register, address `0xD100`, is updated with the registered ADC data every clock cycle